MUSIC AT NICHOLLS

 MUS 183.
 Women’s Ensemble.
 1-0-3.
 For freshmen and sophomores.
 Sight reading ability not required, but singers must have inherent vocal ability and pitch recognition.
 May be repeated for credit if content differs.
 (50.0903)

 MUS 190.
 Symphonic Band.
 1-0-3.
 For freshmen and sophomores.
 Developing musicianship through performance in the Symphonic Band.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0903)

 MUS 191.
 Marching Band.
 1-0-6.
 For freshmen and sophomores.
 Applicants should have had marching band experience at the high school level.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 Fa only.
 (50.0903)

 MUS 193.
-Chorus.
+Concert Choir.
 1-0-3.
-For freshmen and sophomores.
+For Freshmen and Sophomores.
 Sight reading ability not required but singers must have inherent vocal ability and pitch recognition.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0903)

 MUS 194.
-Symphonic Wind Ensemble.
+Wind Ensemble.
 1-0-3.
 For freshmen and sophomores.
 Developing musicianship through performance in the Wind Ensemble.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0903)

 MUS 196.
 Gospel Choir.
 1-0-3.
 For Freshmen and Sophomores.
 Sight reading ability not required but singers must have inherent vocal ability and pitch recognition.
 May be repeated for credit if content differs.
+A zero hour credit section of this course may be available.
 (50.0901)

 MUS 209.
 French and German Diction.
 1-0-2.
 Speaking and singing in French and German.
 Examples are drawn from music terms, texts, libretti, and songs.
 Restricted to music majors and minors only.
 Sp only.
 (50.0999)

 MUS 217.
-Solfege Ear Training.
-1-0-2.
+Solfege Ear Training I. 1-0-2.
 Prerequisite: MUS 120.
 Continued development of sight singing and dictation skills through the use of more complex and demanding examples of music.
 Development of keyboard harmonization skills.
-Sp only.
 (50.0904)

 MUS 240.
 Survey of Music Literature.
-2-2-1.
+3-3-0.
 A survey of selected examples in non Western cultures, Western European, and American music from the end of the Renaissance to the late 20th Century.
 Listening identification and study of styles.
 Includes Writing Across the Curriculum and score analysis components.
-Open to non music majors with permission of the director.
 Sp only.
 (50.0902)

 MUS 243.
 Wind Literature.
 1-1-0.
 Co-requisite: MUS 240.
 A survey of selected examples of symphonic band and wind ensemble literature.
 Listening identification and study of styles.
 Includes score analysis components.
 Sp only.
 (50.0902)